Special Operations Forces (Belarus): History

+Early years

 In the early 1990s, the military and political leadership of Belarus faced the question of the further fate of the legacy of the Soviet Army.
 The Belorussian Military District had three airborne units: the 103rd Guards Airborne Division in Vitebsk, the 38th Separate Guards Airborne Brigade in Brest and the 5th Spetsnaz Brigade in Maryina Gorka.
 A dilemma came when a defense doctrine was proclaimed, of which airborne units did not fit very well.

+The Mobile Forces

 Some leaders, proceeding from supposedly pacifist considerations, proposed a radical solution dismantling the airborne forces.
 In September 1995, mobile forces were formed on the basis of the 103rd Guards Airborne Division and the 38th Separate Guards Airborne Brigade as part of the 38th, 317th and 350th separate mobile brigades.

 They took part in the following operational tactical exercises: "Neman" (2001), "Berezina" (2002), "Clear Sky" (2003), "Shield of the Fatherland" (2004), and "Shield of the Union" (2006).

+In the early 2000s, mobile brigades were subordinated to the General Staff, and a special operations forces department was created within the operational directorate, which increased the level of organized command and control of mobile special forces units and subdivisions.

+Modern SOF

 On 2 August 2007, the formation of the Special Operations Forces was announced.
 They included two mobile forces brigades (38th and 103rd), the 5th separate special-purpose brigade.

 The units of the Special Operations Forces are the only Belarusian ground units maintained at full readiness.
 The IISS estimated its strength at 6,150 in 2022.
 The 38th and 103rd Brigades received the relatively new Russian-made 2B23 Nona-M1 towed 120 mm mortar in 2017, of which they fielded a total of eighteen by 2022.

 In August 2020, Special Forces participated in the suppression of the protests in Belarus.
 On August 11, Hienadz Shutau was shot in Brest by captain Roman Gavrilov of 5th Spetsnaz Brigade.
 In 2021, local court considered Gavrilov as a victim, accusing the late Shutau and another protester.
 At the court session, it was revealed that the use of army officers in civil operation was authorized by SSO commander Major General Vadim Denisenko.